jkunimune/Map-Projections/README.md

 * `src/app/MapExplainer.java` &ndash; Generate an HTML blurb outlining and displaying every map projection.
 * `src/app/MapConverter.java` &ndash; Generate a bunch of maps in one projection from a bunch of input images.

-To run these, you’ll need to install some dependencies in addition to JavaFX as mentioned above; you can get them as `.jar` files:
+To run these, you'll need a JDK (not a JRE which can run but can't compile) as well as some dependencies in addition to JavaFX as mentioned above.
+You can get the dependencies as `.jar` files:

 * [Apache Commons Mathematics Library](http://commons.apache.org/proper/commons-math/download_math.cgi) (you can just download and unzip the whole thing)
 * [Java Tools for Experimental Mathematics "ellipticFunctions" package](http://www3.math.tu-berlin.de/jtem/downloads.html) (you only need "ellipticFunctions.jar" and "mfc.jar")

-Once you have those and put them in, for example, `/home/jkunimune/apache` and `/home/jkunimune/jtem`, you can compile and run with
+Suppose you've downloaded these and put them in `/home/jkunimune/apache` and `/home/jkunimune/jtem`.
+The command to compile and run in Java 11 or higher then looks like this:
 ~~~bash
 javac --module-path '/home/jkunimune/javafx-sdk-17/lib:/home/jkunimune/apache/commons-math3-3.6.1.jar:/home/jkunimune/jtem' --add-modules javafx.controls,javafx.swing,ellipticFunctions --source-path=src src/apps/MapPlotter.java
 java --class-path '/home/jkunimune/javafx-sdk-17/lib/javafx.controls.jar:/home/jkunimune/javafx-sdk-17/lib/javafx.swing.jar:/home/jkunimune/apache/commons-math3-3.6.1.jar:/home/jkunimune/jtem/ellipticFunctions.jar:src' apps.MapPlotter